sshashi7/AIRoadShow/README.md

    **Note**: Some labs require files/assets which is accessible under [Lab Assets](https://github.com/sshashi7/AIRoadShow/tree/main/Lab%20Assets).
 Download the zip file to your computer and have these files ready for executing the labs successfully.

 4. **Take on the Hackathon Challenge**
-   When you're done with the labs, head to the [hackathon folder](./hackathon/) and try your hand at building an **autonomous agent** using advanced orchestration and triggers.
+   When you're done with the labs, head to the [Hack Challenge](https://github.com/sshashi7/AIRoadShow/tree/main/Hack%20Challenge) and try your hand at building an **autonomous agent** using advanced orchestration and triggers.

 5. **📑 Reference the Presentation Decks**
    Use the [Presentation](./event%20deck/) for instructor-led presentation slides or self-paced context.